 Insurance companies have an obligation to provide customers with the payouts their premiums entitle the customers to.
 At times, however, insurance companies make good only on promises to these corrupt independent medical consultants.

 When an insurance company pays an independent medical consultant, they can become much less independent.
 In fact, you could easily argue that the doctor has become bought and paid for.
 That’s not to say that every doctor these companies use is corrupt.
 Some are legitimate advocates for their patients and these doctors report well in hopes of helping patients.

 Once they realize that a doctor has his patient’s best interests at heart, however, the corrupt insurance companies don’t seek out that professional for evaluations any longer.
-Instead they turn to the doctors who tend to favor the side who pays them – the doctors who are bed with the insurance companies.
+Instead, they turn to the doctors who tend to favor the side who pays them – the doctors who are in bed with the insurance companies.

 These doctors might spend only a few moments with a patient and then write up detailed reports of healing or play down legitimate injuries.
 The doctors even fabricate observations in order to support the insurance company’s position rather than the patient’s.

 After all, if the insurance company is pleased with the doctor’s assessment, it stands to reason that the insurance company will come back and pay for more.
 All the doctor has to do is be sure to keep the insurance company happy.
 Sadly this happens at the expense of the patient.

 An unfortunately common scenario plays out like this: An insurance company demands that one of its clients submit for an independent medical evaluation to determine benefit payouts.
 The doctor chosen to perform the independent evaluation is one who is known to dance to the tune of the insurance company.